Meme1079/PsychWiki/PsychWiki_Source/Basics of Coding.md

 ### function(parameter)
 A function is a collection of code that cooperates to complete a task.

 You can put a function on a variable but don't put the name of the function only `function()`.
-And accessing it, put the variable name with a parentheses `()`.
-Same works with tables but must be a **Dictionary**.
+And accessing it, put the variable name with a parentheses `()`, same works with tables.

 - `parameter` - They are a named variable that is passed into a function and used to import arguments.
 Using `,` you can create more of them.